Priyesh1216/Priyesh1216/README.md

 ### Hi there! 👋 I'm Priyesh Patel

-I'm a intermediate Java & Python developer from Montreal, Quebec.
+I'm an intermediate Java & Python developer from Montreal, Quebec.

 - I'm currently a student at Concordia University in Montreal in the **Co-op Software Engineering Program (B.Eng)** and working as a Developer intern at IBM Montreal for the 2025 Winter Term.
 I am seeking a Summer 2025 internship!